Fakes and Forgeries

 Napoleon I fake to the left genuine print to the right, for details see Nelson above

 HRH Prince Albert - top centre is the fake and the genuine Baxter to the right.
-To me the blue riband on the fake always looks a too 'obvious' and jumps out at you.
-As per the detail of Nelson above two close ups of the fake top left and the genuine Baxter which shows the subtle shading and build up of detail gained with the engravers tool on the steel plate
+To me the blue riband on the fake always looks too 'obvious' and jumps out at you.
+As per the detail of Nelson above two close ups of the fake top left with its overall grid pattern and the genuine Baxter which shows the subtle shading and build up of detail gained with the engravers tool on the steel plate

 Some of the 'one offs' seen over the years, the Reconciliation is actually part printed and part hand coloured